 I’ve dealt with more than my fair share of loss over the years, but Heidi’s death was the last straw.
 I vowed that I would never have another dog again.
 She had been my fourth.
 I figured that was enough.

 “My dog is better than me.
 He knows me and does not judge me.”— Author Unknown

-I mentioned that I’m a therapist, and if you caught that you might be thinking — how could you not know about the benefits of having an emotional support animal?
+I mentioned that I’m a therapist, and if you caught that you might be thinking — how could you not know about the benefits of having an emotional support dog?
 And the answer is that I did.
 Of course I did.
-It’s just far more easy to help other people than it is to help yourself, so I continued to tread water and put off what I knew for sure would actually be helpful.
+It’s just far easier to help other people than it is to help yourself, so I continued to tread water and put off what I knew for sure would actually be helpful.

 I don’t say that with pride.
 And don’t think for a second that all therapists have their stuff together.
 Many of them do, sure.
 But plenty of accountants go bankrupt.
 Plenty of doctors smoke.
 And plenty of therapists fail to take their own advice.

 Fortunately, my friends and co-workers are all therapists, and they kept hassling me to just get the damn dog already, and finally I caved in to peer pressure and off to the local humane society I went.

 Turns out, it was one of the best decisions I’ve ever made.

 There’s a few things you should know about the process involved with procuring an emotional support dog.

 I will list the complicated array of steps in order as follows:

 - There is no process.
 Emotional support dogs are not regulated in the United States.